Pan-Canadian-Genome-Library/pcgl-authz/docs/authorization.md

 All authorization in the PCGL is at the level of whole studies.
 We do not currently implement authorization to only a subset of cases or to a subset of data types in a study.

 Authorization stored as study attributes (via the `\study` endpoints) is meant for users who are submitting data for those studies.
-Specific approvals that stem from a DACO request process are stored as user attributes (via the `\user` endpoints).
+Specific approvals for data use that stem from a DACO request process are stored as user attributes (via the `\user` endpoints).

 ## API spec